 5. Grantchester Meadows

 The picture perfect village of Grantchester is just outside the centre of Cambridge.
 The meadows are the area between the village and the river Cam, full of wild flowers with lots of benches and picnic spots.
 You can walk from Grantchester all the way in to Cambridge city centre, so you can do this walk easily if you’re staying in Cambridge and fancy seeing a bit of the English countryside.
-From the centre, the walk starts at the road called ‘Grantchester Meadows’ which is just off Eltisley Avenue.
-You’ll probably spot a few English cows along the way too.
+From the centre, the walk starts at the road called ‘Grantchester Meadows’ which is just off Eltisley Avenue, and the full route map to Grantchester tea rooms can be found HERE.

 6. Historic Ely loop

 Ely is my favourite town in Cambridgeshire.
 It lies in the east of the county and is well worth a day of your time exploring.
 This part of Cambridgeshire is known as ‘The Fens’ which means it was once effectively swamp.
 Ely is the centre of the Fens and is home to an amazing cathedral, pretty parks, the home of Oliver Cromwell, and yet more river walks.
-You can read my full post on visiting Ely here.
+We chose to walk the local Ely Eel Trail (map HERE), but there is a wide selection of routes on the website.
+You can also read my full post on visiting Ely HERE.

 Exploring historic Ely